Rational or Irrational Number Calculator

-If you don’t want to dive in these conditions to check a number, use our rational and irrational numbers calculator above.
+If you don’t want to dive into these conditions to check a number, use our rational and irrational numbers calculator above.

 Is the square root of a number a rational number?

-The square root of a number can be a rational or irrational number depends on the condition and the number.
+The square root of a number can be a rational or irrational number depending on the condition and the number.

 If the square root is a perfect square, then it would be a rational number.
 On the other side, if the square root of the number is not perfect, it will be an irrational number. i.e., √10 = 3.16227766017.